Ottawa Renegades: History

 The players of the Ottawa Renegades were dispersed to the remaining eight CFL teams in a dispersal draft, with QB Kerry Joseph going #1 to the Saskatchewan Roughriders.

 Steelback Brewery president Frank D'Angelo announced in April 2006 that he was exploring opportunities to revive the team.
 The announcement was not cleared with the Canadian Football League, who indicated that they had had only one informal conversation with D'Angelo, in which no decision was made.

 On May 15, 2007, the CFL announced that it had ended discussions with a group led by William Palmer regarding the return of a CFL team to Ottawa for the 2008 season.

 CFL Commissioner Mark Cohon stated "[s]everal parties have expressed interest regarding a franchise for Ottawa, and we have decided to concentrate efforts on these new opportunities.
 The CFL remains committed to the City of Ottawa, and we remain determined to return a franchise to the nation’s capital only at a time and under circumstances that will ensure strength and stability in the long run".

 However, in September 2007, the lower south side of Frank Clair Stadium was closed, due to cracks in the concrete structure.
 Ottawa mayor Larry O'Brien was quoted at the time that this was an opportunity to do a review of the usage and the facilities of Lansdowne Park.

 On March 25, 2008, the league ended the team's indefinite limbo by awarding the franchise to Jeff Hunt, owner of the Ottawa 67's.
 The team began play in 2014, and did not retain the name Renegades because of its troubled history (and could not use the Rough Riders name due to objections from the Saskatchewan Roughriders), instead being called the Ottawa Redblacks.

 Seasons

 Players

 As of the start of the 2018 CFL season, Kyries Hebert was the last active former Renegade player still on a CFL team roster.
 He is also the only former Renegade to have played for the Ottawa Redblacks.
 Former Renegades Korey Banks, Kerry Joseph, Yo Murphy, Marc Parenteau, and Markus Howell have also gone on to be Grey Cup champions.

 Dan Crowley was the team's first starting quarterback.
-Throughout 2002, backup quarterbacks, Chuck Clements and Oteman Sampson, also saw some starting time.
-However, in 2003, Kerry Joseph, would be the quarterback to ultimately succeed Crowley.
+Throughout 2002, backup quarterbacks Chuck Clements and Oteman Sampson, also saw some starting time.
+However, in 2003, Kerry Joseph, was the quarterback to ultimately succeed Crowley.
 During 2003, Romaro Miller also started at quarterback.
 During 2004 and 2005, Joseph functioned as the primary starting quarterback.
 However, backups Darnell Kennedy and Brad Banks also saw time as the starter, in relief of Joseph.